YKW-Modding/yo-docs/modding-resources/file-formats/level5-sigs.md

 | V    | 3             | PS Vita                        |
 | W    | 6             | Windows? (same as NX)          |

-Any other character will yield the Platform Code `0xFFFFFFFF` and is treated as Invalid.
+Any other character will yield the Platform Code `0xFFFFFFFF` and is treated as invalid by their engine.

 ## Implementation
-Platform signatures are read and validated using the following functions in `LXP_CODE_BIN`:
+Platform signatures are read and validated using the following functions:
 ```cpp
 uint64_t __thiscall LXP_CODE_BIN::GetPlatform(LXP_CODE_BIN *this);
 int __thiscall LXP_CODE_BIN::GetVersion(LXP_CODE_BIN *this);